Arrest warrant issued for Vladimir Putin over ‘war crimes’ in Ukraine

 In a statement, the court said, “[Putin] is allegedly responsible for the war crime of unlawful deportation of population (children) and that of unlawful transfer of population (children) from occupied areas of Ukraine to the Russian Federation.”

-Moscow has repeatedly denied accusations of atrocities during its one-year invasion of its neighbour.
+Moscow has repeatedly denied accusations of atrocities during its one-year-old invasion of its neighbour.
+A spokeswoman for Russia's foreign ministry said the arrest warrant against Putin had "no significance whatsoever".

-The ICC said that its pre-trial chamber found there were "reasonable grounds to believe that each suspect bears responsibility for the war crime of unlawful deportation of population and that of unlawful transfer of population from occupied areas of Ukraine to the Russian Federation, in prejudice of Ukrainian children."
+The ICC move came a day after a U.N.-mandated investigative body accused Russia of committing wide-ranging war crimes in Ukraine, including wilful killings and torture, in some cases making children watch loved ones being raped and detaining others alongside dead bodies.

 On Thursday, a U.N.-backed inquiry cited Russian attacks against civilians in Ukraine, including systematic torture and killing in occupied regions, among potential issues that amount to war crimes and possibly crimes against humanity.